devowhippit/jquery.sldr/README.md

 <strong>Markup:</strong>

-Each slide element requires a unique class.
+Each slide element requires at least one unique class that must appear first in the attribute value.

 ```html
 <div id="SLDR-ONE" class="sldr">